hashicorp/terraform-website/content/source/docs/glossary.html.md

 A snapshot of your infrastructure's [state][] at a point in time.
 Can be manually uploaded to TFE or created as the result of an [apply][].

-Unlike TFE, Terraform CLI doesn't track historical state versions, and only retains the most recent state.
+Terraform CLI doesn't have any concept of historical state data; it only interacts with the most recent state, and writes a snapshot of the new state to the configured [backend][] after making changes.
+Whatever system that backend writes to can choose to retain previous state; Terraform Enterprise does this, and some other backends (like S3) can also be configured to keep historical snapshots.
+The `local` backend does not.

 ## Team